shalivan/shalivan.github.io/_posts/ART/12-01-01-LevelDesign.md

 4. React

 ## Guidance
 - UI - UI, Maps, ...
-- In game visuals - Signifires, Signs, Lighting,.... (not beraking fourth wall)
+- In game visuals - Signifiers, Signs, Lighting,.... (not breaking fourth wall)
 - Narrative - Narrator, AI, ...

+- **Critical path** = The quickest and most direct route to beating the level.
+- **Golden path** = The designers ‘preferred’ route.
+It’s the one you expect most players to take and the one which will offer the optimal experience.

 ## Saliency